manossaratsis/manossaratsis.com/content/bio/index.md

 ## Media

+* [First Round Closed: We are very excited to have our first round of funding secured](https://blog.stationa.com/2018/first-round-closed)<br/>*Kevin Berkemeyer, Station A Blog, 12.14.2018*

 * [The Future of the Grid is Geospatial: Decarbonizing modern life will require a location-sensitive approach](https://blog.stationa.com/2018/the-future-of-the-grid-is-geospatial)<br/>*Manos Saratsis, Station A Blog, 10.15.2018*

 * [Launching Station A: Today we're launching our platform to enable a carbon-neutral future](https://blog.stationa.com/2018/launching-station-a)<br/>*The Station A Team, Station A Blog, 08.22.2018*